TrueOpenVR/TrueOpenVR-Core/Library/README.md

 ﻿[![EN](https://user-images.githubusercontent.com/9499881/27683803-659dc988-5cd8-11e7-9c05-0b747e917666.png)](https://github.com/TrueOpenVR/TrueOpenVR-Core/blob/master/Library/README.md) [![RU](https://user-images.githubusercontent.com/9499881/27683795-5b0fbac6-5cd8-11e7-929c-057833e01fb1.png)](https://github.com/TrueOpenVR/TrueOpenVR-Core/blob/master/Library/README.RU.md)
 # Functions TrueOpenVR
+All functions are imported directly from the "TOVR.dll" library.
+The library path can be obtained from the registry.

 **GetHMDData** - Receiving rotation data (Yaw, Pitch, Roll) and positioning (X, Y, Z) of the VR headset.
 In case of successful reception, returns 1, otherwise 0.

 If you need a quaternion, you can calculate from Yaw, Pitch, Roll as follows: